 - lead and support others to achieve collective goals.

 The part-time Master of Science program in business analytics requires a minimum of 30 s.h. of graduate credit.
 A maximum of 6 s.h. of transfer credit may be accepted with approval from the program.
 Students who wish to include the 15 s.h. earned from the Certificate in Business Analytics toward the M.S. degree may do so as long as their coursework is not more than 10 years old from the date of the M.S. degree conferral.
-A major and cumulative g.p.a. of at least 2.75 is required in all coursework.
+A major program grade-point average (GPA) and a cumulative GPA of at least 2.75 is required.

 The M.S. with a major in business analytics requires the following coursework.